Joshua-Koroma/inst326_group_project/researchlib/README_unit_tests.md

 - These tests assume deterministic citation formatting.
 - If citation styles or formatting rules change, expected values in the tests must be updated accordingly.
 - The test file can be safely extended to include additional citation styles or validation logic.
+- Unit tests were focused on the main function of the package.
+Given the core functions pass, and the main citation generator passes, we assume all other instances or introduced classes will work given
+- the current functions available.

 ---